sagemath/sagetrac-mirror/src/doc/en/tutorial/programming.rst

     sage: [a*b for a, b in d.iteritems()]
     [8, 27, 64]

-A dictionary is unordered, as the last output illustrates.
+Please note that the last output could have been instead [27, 8, 64], [64, 8, 27], or any other permutation, as dictionaries are unordered.

 Sets
 ====